kutluduman/jungle-rails/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server

+## Features

+* Register/Login implemented using bcrypt with Rails
+* Authenticated admins can add/edit/delete products and categories
+* Users can add items directly from the home page to their cart
+* Products are divided into categories and can be seen in their own category
+* Users can complete their order by using stripe and see the details of their order

+## Testing

+The functionalities of this app was tested with:

+* RSpec for unit testing
+* Capybara integration testing

 ## Dependencies